guillemalomar/GeneticAlgorithm/README.md

 ### Explanation

 This project is an example of the most classic Genetic Algorithm problem.
+It will obtain 1 or more environments, will create a set of individuals with random parameters values within a specified range, and will see how these parameters change with the iterations.

 **Model**